Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.0 earthquake 96 km ESE of Kuqa, China with origin time 22:58 UTC on April 27, 2026.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+A magnitude 4.0 seismic event took place 96 km ESE of Kuqa, China on April 27, 2026 at 22:58 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 Geolocation places the event at 41.416°N, 84.014°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27